If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 For veterans, military personnel, and partners

 Your military experience or training might help you meet licensing requirements.
 You may also be able to get a temporary license if you're moving here with a current license from another state.
-For more information visit military assistance.
+Learn more about using your military training to meet professional license requirements.

 If you're a U.S. veteran, you may be eligible for partial reimbursement of your fees.
-For more information, visit Get paid back for test fees.
+Learn more about getting reimbursed for fees.